maxbrunsfeld/vim-yankstack/README.md

 After pasting some text using ```p``` or ```P```, you can cycle through your yank history using these commands.

+Typing either of these keys *without* pasting first will do a normal paste (the same as typing `p`).
+This also works in insert mode.

 A note about the meta key - if you're using MacVim, and you want to use this plugin's default key bindings (or any bindings involving the `option` key), you must ```:set macmeta```